Access Travel Bursary

 Who is the Access Travel Bursary for?

-The bursary is available to support undergraduate prospective students living in government-identified postcode areas that typically have low participation rates to Higher Education (POLAR3 quintile 1), and a household income of £25,000 or less per annum.
+The bursary is available to support undergraduate prospective students living in government-identified postcode areas that typically have low participation rates to Higher Education (POLAR3 quintile 1 or POLAR4 quintile 1), and a household income of £25,000 or less per annum.

 What is POLAR?

-The POLAR3 classification looks at how likely young people are to participate in Higher Education across the UK.
+The POLAR classifications looks at how likely young people are to participate in Higher Education across the UK.
 POLAR classifies local areas or 'wards' into five groups, based on the proportion of 18 year olds who enter Higher Education aged 18 or 19.